-Existing truck-and-robot (TnR) concepts exclusively consider robots for final delivery to customers.
+Existing truck-and-robot (TnR) concepts with robot depots exclusively consider robots for final delivery to customers or make simplifying assumptions that limit the benefit of robot use.
 In practice, however, there are multiple reasons for deliveries requiring human interaction and therefore final delivery by a person.
 First, some customers may be unable or unwilling to interact with the robot and to retrieve the goods from it, such as elderly or disabled persons.
 Second, the delivery of some goods would be forbidden or risky via a robot.
 This includes valuables, drugs and hazardous substances such as cleansing agents, paint, pesticides, etc. Third, individual orders may be too bulky to fit into the robot compartment.
 This can be the case with some electronics, household and do-it-yourself products, and even groceries being delivered in bulk.
-According to Forbes [2019], 10-25% of Amazon deliveries could not be handled by aerial drones, whose size restrictions are similar to those of delivery robots.
+According to Forbes (2019), 10-25% of Amazon deliveries could not be handled by aerial drones, whose size restrictions are similar to those of delivery robots.
 Up to one in four orders must therefore be delivered without the use of robots and completed by conventional delivery by truck and human driver.
 Moreover, even when an order is suitable for robot delivery, the possibility of choosing between truck or robot increases routing flexibility and may yield cost reductions.

-In the related routing approaches for attended home delivery, the prevailing literature deals either with a vehicle routing problem (VRP) for truck delivery (e.g., Toth and Vigo [2001]; Laporte [2009]) or a TnR routing problem with delivery by robots (see e.g., Boysen et al. [2018]; Ostermeier et al. [2021]; Bakach et al. [2021]).
-This means that only truck or robot deliveries are considered, ignoring requirements and the potential benefits of combining deliveries by robot and truck as described above.
-A new approach that provides this additional flexibility is therefore needed.
+In the related routing approaches for attended home delivery, the prevailing literature deals either with a vehicle routing problem (VRP) for truck delivery (e.g., Laporte, 2009; Toth & Vigo, 2001) or a TnR routing problem with delivery by robots (see e.g., Bakach, Campbell, & Ehmke, 2021; Boysen et al., 2018; Ostermeier et al., 2021).
+In these concepts only truck or robot deliveries are considered, ignoring requirements and the potential benefits of combining deliveries by robot and truck as described above.
+Existing publications on a combined concept (Chen, Demir, & Huang, 2021a; Chen, Demir, Huang, & Qiu, 2021b) are limited to sequential delivery actions by truck and robots (i.e., while the robots move, the truck is idle and vice versa).
+A new approach that provides the additional flexibility of parallel deliveries by truck and robots is therefore needed.
 We close this gap in literature by proposing the Mixed Truck and Robot (MTR) delivery concept, leading to the Mixed Truck and Robot Routing Problem (MTR-RP).
 This is a generalization of the TnR routing problem and determines which customers are supplied via truck, which customers are approached via robots, and how these deliveries are integrated into the delivery tour.
 In this application, the truck not only transports the robots to drop-off locations, but is also deployed for direct customer deliveries.
 This additional option increases the complexity of routing.
-As such, we solve the MTR-RP with a variant of General Variable Neighborhood Search (GVNS) that incorporates problem-specific insights into the operators.
-Furthermore, the MTR-RP is different from truck-and-drone concepts, as first a small number of drones are used during a tour, whereas with MTR, the truck picks up multiple new robots during the tour and second, the drones return to the truck, whereas robots return to a depot.
+As such, we solve the MTR-RP with a variant of General Variable Neighborhood Search (GVNS) that incorporates problemspecific insights into the operators.
+Furthermore, the MTR-RP is different from truck-and-drone concepts.
+First, only a small number of drones is used during a tour, whereas with MTR, the truck picks up multiple new robots along its way.
+Second, the drones return to the truck, whereas robots return to a depot.

 The delivery concept with robots is innovative and we therefore first outline the detailed problem characteristics based on existing concepts and technology in Section 2.
 Section 3 discusses related literature and highlights the differences versus other last-mile delivery concepts.
 Section 4 presents the formal model of the MTR-RP.
 We detail our GVNS approach in Section 5.
 Section 6 presents numerical experiments to compare our approach to existing routing frameworks and to analyze the impact of the additional delivery mode by truck.
-Section 7 summarizes our findings and presents opportunities for future research.
+Section 7 summarizes our findings.